Jackal: Profile and Information

 Description

-The three species of jackals all have the same size as domestic dogs.
-They grow up to 70 – 85 cm (27 – 33 in) from shoulder to rump, and about 25 cm (10 in) of tail length.
+The three species of jackals are all the same size as domestic dogs.
+They grow up to 70 – 85 cm (27 – 33 in) from shoulder to rump and about 25 cm (10 in) of tail length.

 Jackals are unscrupulous omnivores and are described as proficient scavengers.
 They possess long legs with curved and sharp canine teeth, which are used for hunting smaller mammals, reptiles, and birds.

 They also have fused bones and large feet, which gives them an advantage during long-distance running.
-They are capable of maintaining a speed of 9.9 mph (16km/h) for an extended period of time.
+They can maintain a speed of 9.9 mph (16km/h) for an extended period.

-Each species have distinguished characteristic, which is denoted by their name as stated by Animal Diversity Web (ADW).
+Each species has distinguished characteristics, denoted by its name as Animal Diversity Web (ADW) states.

 The black-backed jackal has black fur from its neck running down its back to its tail.
-The rest of its body is either ginger coloured or reddish-brown with the belly being white.
+The rest of its body is either ginger-coloured or reddish-brown, and the belly is white.

 Side-striped jackals are tan to light grey with black side stripes and a white stripe from hip to elbow.

-The golden jackal’s fur is usually pale gold to yellow and brown-tipped, but the colour can vary with region and season.
+The golden jackal’s fur is usually pale gold to yellow and brown-tipped, but the color can vary with region and season.

 Habitat